The 2024 application portal will open in fall 2023.

 • Innovative and unique strategies.

-• Ability to describe the “next step” to be taken by the applicant organization after the COF grant funds are used to address the public health issue.
+• Ability to describe the “next step” by the applicant organization after the COF grant funds are used to address the public health issue.

 • Community support and/or partnerships with other organizations.